Dragons (Biology)

 Adult (50 to 119 years)

-At the age of 50, a dragon's physical growth slows to a crawl, and this is deemed the point of physical maturity.
+At around the age of 50, a dragon’s physical growth stabilizes, and they will not grow much taller.

 Elder (120 to 200 years)